mordori/FdF/README.md

 >
 > The `Makefile` will download and build MLX42 for use in the program, but it requires certain dependencies to be installed, depending on your system.
 Please refer to their [installation documentation](https://github.com/codam-coding-college/MLX42?tab=readme-ov-file#for-linux) for more information.
 >
 > - (Optional) The project files include `mlx42.supp` suppression file to be used with valgrind.
-It will ignore the memory leaks from MLX42.
+It will ignore the memory leaks originating from MLX42.

 > [!TIP]
 > ## 🚀 How to use